The Best Way to Clean Air Filter of Your Motorcycle

 November 18, 2013

 Depending on your motorcycle make, air filters are available in various forms and in three types of materials – paper, fabric and foam.
-Motorcycles usually come stocked with the paper type but they are disposable.
+Motorcycles usually come stocked with the disposable, paper type.

 The latter two – fabric and foam – are the more expensive versions for they are washable.
-In fact, some foam air filters can last as much as 50 washes if they are properly handled, maintained and regularly cleaned.
+Some foam air filters can last as much as 50 washes if they are properly handled, maintained and regularly cleaned.

 How to clean motorcycle air filter